-Minors in the Presence of Alcohol - Students under (21) twenty-one years of age are not allowed to be in the presence of alcohol at non-authorized events.
+Under 21 in the Presence of Alcohol - Students under (21) twenty-one years of age are not allowed to be in the presence of alcohol at non-authorized events.
 Underage students determined to be in the presence of alcohol may be documented and addressed through the conduct process.

-Alcohol in the Presence of Minors - Students of age (21 years or older) are allowed to have alcohol in designated areas, however, possessing/consuming alcohol in the presence of minors is prohibited.
+Alcohol in the Presence of Individual(s) Under 21 - Students of age (21 years or older) are allowed to have alcohol in designated areas, however, possessing/consuming alcohol in the presence of minors is prohibited.
 It is the hosts' responsibility to ensure that all guests are of age when alcohol is present.
 Students found hosting minors when alcohol is present will be documented under the gathering and alcohol policies.